My Paint Guide Got a Makeover Without My Knowledge or Consent!

 Hi Guys,

-I’m exceedingly proud of each of them and have aimed to over-deliver in each of them.
+I’m exceedingly proud of each of them; each has aimed to over-deliver the information they provide.

 The first one, Laurel’s Rolodex, will be celebrating its 10th anniversary in exactly two months.
 The following year, there were two updates, and from then on, a new update every year.